 This is a retrospective, observational, single-centre study using data extracted from an electronic medical record.
 Retrospective studies may be subject to information bias (by missing information) or selection bias (because individuals are selected after the outcome has occurred).
-This study limited selection bias, however, by including all patients with fever.
+However, this study limited selection bias by including all patients with fever.

-In addition, a single centre study may be limited by the use of local policies and guidelines rather than disease severity, reducing external validity / generalisability of the findings.
+In addition, a single-centre study may be limited by using local policies and guidelines rather than disease severity, reducing the external validity/generalisability of the findings.

-The outcomes measured in this study are rare, but the authors attempted to overcome this by using a large sample size of over 6000 children.
+The outcomes of this study are rare, but the authors attempted to overcome this by using a large sample size of over 6000 children.
 However, because the outcomes were uncommon, the predictor variables had wide confidence intervals.

 Will this study change my practice?

 This study is unlikely to change our practice.
 However, it does provide food for thought.
-It is in keeping with our clinical experience that the development of new organ dysfunction and the requirement for organ support therapy is rare among febrile children presenting to the ED.
+In keeping with our clinical experience, the development of new organ dysfunction and the requirement for organ support therapy is rare among febrile children presenting to the ED.

-This study emphasises that predicting poor outcome in this patient group is difficult.
+This study emphasises that predicting poor outcomes in this patient group is difficult.
 Vital signs, blood tests and clinical scores were poor predictors.
-This highlights the importance of remaining particularly vigilant with respect to undifferentiated febrile children.
+This highlights the importance of remaining particularly vigilant concerning undifferentiated febrile children.